Thoronador/morrowtools/apps/sr/bsa_cli/readme.md

 # bsa-cli - a simple command-line interface for BSA files

-bsa-cli is a command-line tool to perform some operations on BSA files, an archive format that is used by TES V: Skyrim (and some other games).
+`bsa-cli` is a command-line tool to perform some operations on BSA files, an archive format that is used by The Elder Scrolls V: Skyrim (and some other games).
+It may also work with BSA files of The Elder Scrolls IV: Oblivion, but this has not been tested yet.
+It will certainly _not_ work with BSA files of The Elder Scrolls III: Morrowind, because Morrowind uses a different BSA format, despite using the same file extension.

+While this tool technically does not need a working installation of The Elder Scrolls V: Skyrim, it needs BSA files to operate on, and those usually come with Skyrim (and also with some other games).

 ## Usage